 Test Results Matter to Patients and Doctors

-Cells can be taken off the cervix and analyzed, and abnormalities graded and classed.
+Cells can be taken off the cervix and analyzed, and abnormalities can be graded and classed.
 Test results matter to the patient.
 They should matter to the physician.
 Failure to detect problems, test further and take appropriate steps is negligence.
 A biopsy and even a hysterectomy may be ordered.
 There are also other symptoms along the way that may present during a cancer's development.
 If these are not noted, someone has dropped the ball.

-Computers Review of Your Pap Test
+Computer Review of Your Pap Test

 Many doctors use large companies to look at their Pap test slides that do a volume business screening Paps.
 A computer may actually do the first "looking" for abnormal Pap test slides.
 It has come to Deborah Maliver's attention that many of these companies have found that having "abnormal" slides reviewed by a human cytotechnologist costs LESS MONEY than getting sued occasionally for malpractice.
 This is a huge public health problem.

 This means that normal results many times cannot be trusted.
-If you have had "normal" Pap tests and are found to have cervical cancer you must have your slides reviewed.
+If you have had "normal" Pap tests and are found to have cervical cancer, you must have your slides reviewed.
 There is a high likelihood given this system that they were not looked at carefully.

 When a hospital screens Pap tests for a clinician, a physician may never look at the slide.
 Cytotechnologists in hospital labs only send the "abnormal" they see to be reviewed by a pathology physician.
 Mistakes can be made by both the cytotechnologists AND the pathologists.
-Biancheria & Maliver is currently litigating a case where that happened.
+Biancheria & Maliver P.C. is currently litigating a case where that happened.
 Again, any woman who develops cervical cancer that requires more than a cone biopsy or LEEP procedure should have the slides of previous Pap tests looked at to see if they were misread.

-Clearly Abnormal Tests Not Being Reviewed
+Some Abnormal Tests Are Not Being Reviewed

 The doctor who performs the test needs to LOOK at the results.
 Again, the firm is seeing cases where clearly abnormal Pap results (technical terms include AGUS, ASCUS, AIS) are filed and never reviewed.
 This causes years of delay and allows cancer to develop.